One Wish: The Holiday Album

 One Wish: The Holiday Album is the only Christmas album and sixth studio album by American singer Whitney Houston.
 It was released by Arista Records on November 18, 2003.
-Chiefly produced by Mervyn Warren, along with additional production from Troy Taylor, Gordon Chambers and Barry Eastmond, One Wish features a duet with Houston's daughter Bobbi Kristina Brown.
-The album also includes "Joy to the World" and "Who Would Imagine a King," both of which first appeared on The Preacher's Wife soundtrack (1996).
+Chiefly produced by Mervyn Warren, along with additional production from Troy Taylor, Gordon Chambers and Barry Eastmond, One Wish combined traditional and contemporary holiday favorites with several new compositions, also featuring a duet with Houston's daughter Bobbi Kristina Brown.
+The album also includes "Joy to the World" and "Who Would Imagine a King", both of which first appeared on The Preacher's Wife soundtrack (1996).

 The album earned a mixed reception by music critics, many of whom praised the production but were divided upon Houston's vocal performance.
 Upon its release, One Wish debuted at number 49 on the US Billboard 200, and at number 14 on Billboards Top R&B/Hip-Hop Albums chart.
 Its first and only single, a rendition of Freddie Jackson's "One Wish (for Christmas)", reached the top twenty on Billboards US Adult Contemporary chart.
 In January 2018, the album achieved a gold certification by the Recording Industry Association of America (RIAA) for shipping half a million copies, making Houston one of a few artists to have all of their albums in their lifetime get certified in the United States.
 The album sold over 2 million copies worldwide.